 Feeder designs are constantly evolving to address issues such as leaking, bee and ant intrusion, and ease of cleaning.
 Some newer feeders feature built-in ant moats, raised feeding ports to deter bees, and designs that are easier to disassemble and clean.

 One notable trend is the increasing popularity of saucer-shaped feeders.
-These feeders allow hummingbirds to feed in a more natural, upward posture, which some experts believe is better for their digestion.
+Also, these feeders allow hummingbirds to feed in a more natural, upward posture, which some experts believe is better for their digestion.
 They also tend to attract fewer bees and are easier to clean than traditional bottle-style feeders.

 Promoting Responsible Feeding Practices